Translate

 The Basilica of Santa Maria in Aracoeli, Rome

 The Basilica of Santa Maria in Aracoeli (Saint Mary of the Altar of Heaven) stands atop the Capitoline Hill in Rome, Italy.
-It is the dedicated church of the Roman City Council (Senatus Populusque Romanus, SPQR) and it stands next to … Continue reading
+It is the dedicated church of the Roman City Council (Senatus Populusque Romanus, SPQR) and it stands next … Continue reading

 The National Monument to Victor Emmanuel II in Rome